| Toll-Free #: (888)-899-7736 Email: DrP@PhonePremier.com |

 Licensed Clinical Social Workers (LCSW) are master's level therapists.
 They typically attend 2 year graduate programs to earn their Master's degree.
 After doing a 2 year supervised internship they become license eligible in the state of Florida.

-Psychotherapist is a term used by the aforementioned licensed professionals who provide psychology services.
+Psychotherapist is a general term used for the aforementioned licensed professionals who provide psychology services.

 Drug and Alcohol Counselors, have their CAS, CAC, or CAP certification or CAP through licensure.
 Depending on which certification it is, these certifications require no degree at all or a least a Bachelor's degree, approximately 150-350 hours of training, and 2,000-6,000 hours of supervised work experience.